 Fast-motion is not very useful for filming hummingbirds, but slow-motion is.

 Mind you, this is not a Photron SA2 camera (make sure you switch to the 48op).

 . . . or even a Phantom HD . . .

 But, it’s still neat . . . once again, these are unedited videos of my feeders shot in slow-mo (see?
 I got the lingo down pat!)

-Again, if the little HD appears on the upper right corner of the video frame, click on it for best results.
+Again, play in HD for the best results.
 These videos are a little longer than yesterday, so if you are the impatient sort, you’ll miss interesting interaction between the hummers.

 Hope it’s entertaining to see what I do these evenings.